 Turn on your Glowforge by pressing the switch so the “I” side is depressed.

 Lights will come on, the head will move, and you might hear a bubbling sound.
-The unit’s button will glow teal.
+The printer's button will glow teal.
 Your Glowforge is on!

 Sign In and Connect Your Glowforge to Wi-Fi